 You can expect to get 70% to 80% or more of the hanging weight in cuts of pork for your freezer.(1) For pork you’ll have your choice of: Ham (cured & smoked), Bacon (cured, smoked, & sliced), Spare Ribs, Pork Chops or Loin Roast, Pork Steaks or Shoulder Roast, Picnic Roasts, Hocks, Jowls, Sausage either as bulk, large links (brat size), small links (breakfast size), with your choice of seasoning: Sweet Italian, Hot Italian, Breakfast, Bratwurst, or Andouille and fat for rendering lard.
 If you don’t want any of the cuts, they can be added to the sausage.
 Our pork is processed without nitrates, nitrites, or other artificial preservatives.
 All seasonings and cures are Certified Organic, soy-free, gluten-free, filler-free, and GMO-free.

 The uncured bacon and ham in grocery stores is actually cured.
-The reason it’s called ‘uncured’ is because the USDA won’t let them call it cured unless it has artificial preservatives in it (nitrites and nitrates such as sodium nitrate, potassium nitrate, etc.) so ‘uncured’ is the term they use when meat has been cured but without artificial preservatives.
+The reason it’s called ‘uncured’ is because the USDA won’t let them call it cured unless it has artificial preservatives in it (nitrites and nitrates such as sodium nitrate, potassium nitrate, etc.).
+‘Uncured’ is the term used when meat has been cured but without artificial preservatives.
 I know, confusing!
-If ham and bacon isn’t cured at all it will just taste like regular pork (like a pork chop or pork roast), it won’t taste like ham or bacon.
-My ham and bacon is ‘uncured’ according to the USDA definition because it’s cured without artificial preservatives.
-The great majority of my cure is untreated salt, it also has a little organic cane juice powder and a few other spices.
-All the ingredients in the seasonings and cure for our pork are certified organic.
+If ham and bacon isn’t cured it will just taste like regular pork (like a pork chop or pork roast), it won’t taste like the ham or bacon you're used to.
+Our ham and bacon is ‘uncured’ according to the USDA definition because it’s cured without artificial preservatives.
+Our ham and bacon are also hickory smoked.
+The great majority of our cure is untreated salt, it also has a little organic cane juice powder and a few other spices.
+All the ingredients in the seasonings and cure for our pork are Certified Organic (which always means it's also non-GMO).
 The list of ingredients for the seasonings and cures we use for pork can be downloaded here: BP Farms Pork Ingredients

 The ham is cured and smoked but is still raw.
 If the ham isn’t cured and smoked it will taste like a pork roast.
 You'll need to cook it thoroughly.
 We suggest cooking it in a roasting pan with a little water in the bottom at 325 F for 20 minutes per lb (you’ll need to weigh it).
 Or, if you have a meat thermometer, cook it until the internal temperature is about 160 F. Using a meat thermometer is the preferred method because it helps to prevent over-cooking.

 We will only raise chickens that are able to forage, walk, run, and live healthy lives for their entire life.
 They free range on green pastures without cages, pens, or chicken ‘tractors’.
 Their forage is supplemented with only Certified Organic Feed.
-We won’t raise hybrid chickens that most all other producers raise.
+We won’t raise hybrid chickens that almost all other producers raise that can't even walk.
 The breeds we use don’t get as big as typical meat chickens but make the tastiest and healthiest chicken.
-We raise a breed that is lively and forages until the day they go to the processor.
+We raise a breed that is healthy, lively and forages until the day they go to the processor.

 All commercially grown meat chickens in the US (and all the meat chickens in any grocery store and all the chicken in restaurants including organic chickens) are Cornish cross hybrid chickens that grow incredibly fast and are butchered around 6 weeks old.
 They are so hybridized that they can hardly walk, if at all, and when they get close to butchering age they are dying from liver and heart failure because of their incredible growth rate.
 They are incapable of living much past 6 weeks old.
 We believe chickens should be able to walk, run, forage, and be healthy if allowed to continue to grow.
 For more information on our chicken: BP Farms Chicken